 In 2007, GSK has the right to require us to redeem 50% of our outstanding common stock for \$54.25 per share, and, if GSK does not exercise this right, our stockholders will have the right to cause us to redeem up to the same number of shares for \$19.375 per share.
 The existence of the call feature on 50% of our common stock at a fixed price of \$54.25 may act as a material impediment to our common stock trading above the \$54.25 per share call price.
 If the call is exercised, our stockholders would participate in valuations above \$54.25 per share only with respect to 50% of their shares.
-Conversely, because the put applies to only 50% of our common stock and is not exercisable prior to 2007, the put may not have an effective supporting effect on our stock price.
+Therefore, even if our common stock trades above \$54.25 per share, 50% of each stockholder's shares could be called at \$54.25 per share.
+As a result, a stockholder's rate of return could be less than indicated by the market price of our common stock.
+Similarly, because the put applies to only 50% of our common stock and is not exercisable prior to 2007, the put may not have an effective supporting effect on our stock price.
+Prior to the expiration of the put period, the price at which our common stock will trade may be influenced by the put right.
+Therefore, after the expiration of the put period, the market price of the common stock any decline significantly.
 In addition, while GSK is generally prevented from making any unsolicited tender offer for our common stock, any announcement by GSK that it does not intend to exercise the call or any offer GSK may make to our board of directors on terms less favorable than the call right described above could adversely affect our common stock price.